Game Changer (film)

-Game Changer is a 2025 Indian Telugu-language political action film directed by Shankar, in his Telugu debut, and produced by Dil Raju under Sri Venkateswara Creations.
+Game Changer is a 2025 Indian Telugu-language political action drama film directed by Shankar, in his Telugu debut, and produced by Dil Raju under Sri Venkateswara Creations.
 The film stars Ram Charan in dual roles, alongside Kiara Advani, Anjali, S. J. Suryah, Srikanth, Sunil, Jayaram and Samuthirakani.

 The film featured original score and soundtrack was composed by Thaman S. While cinematography and editing were handled by Tirru and Shameer Muhammed and Ruben respectively.

 The film was officially announced in February 2021, with its title revealed in March 2023.
 Principal photography began in October 2021 and wrapped in July 2024, following multiple production delays.
 Filming took place across various locations in India, as well as international destinations including Japan, China, Malaysia, Cambodia and New Zealand.

 Game Changer was released on 10 January 2025, coinciding with the festival of Sankranthi.
-The film received generally mixed reviews from critics, praising the actors’ performances and background score, but criticizing its screenplay, editing and direction.
-Despite the biggest opening day collection, it emerged as Shankar's second major box-office bomb, following Indian 2 (2024).
+The film received mixed to negative reviews from critics and faced criticism from trade analysts and viewers over box office manipulation, specifically the opening day collection poster was accused of inflating figures by ₹100 crore compared to actual numbers.
+It went on to become a major box office failure.